 We don’t have to limit our impact metrics to one number per slide.
 Let’s say that we want to highlight the three areas where our brand is doing best.
 So we want to call out that our brand is trustworthy, high quality, and value for money.
 We could lay three impact metrics out on a slide like this.

-If you want to lead your audience through a story, consider whether you can distill your data down to a few simple numbers that drive home your point.
+If you want to lead your audience through a story, consider whether you can distill your data to a few simple numbers that drive home your point.
 It might be time to try the simplest form of data visualization: impact metrics.

 To learn more, check out our Data Storytelling for Business Course , where you can practice and implement techniques like impact metrics.